marius-team/marius/README.md

 # Marius #

-Marius is a system under active development for training embeddings for large-scale graphs on a single machine.
+Marius is a system for large-scale graph learning.
+The system is currently in the alpha phase and is under active development.

-Training on large scale graphs requires a large amount of data movement to get embedding parameters from storage to the computational device.
-Marius is designed to mitigate/reduce data movement overheads using:
-- Pipelined training and IO
-- Partition caching and buffer-aware data orderings

 Details on how Marius works can be found in our [OSDI '21 Paper](https://arxiv.org/abs/2101.08358), where experiment scripts and configurations can be found in the `osdi2021` branch.

+Currently we support:
+- Large-scale link prediction training
+- Preprocessing and training of datasets in CSV format (single-file)
+- Configuration file based API
+- Single GPU training and evaluation
+- Dataset sizes that fit in: GPU memory, CPU memory, and Disk.

+See `docs/user_guide` for more details.

+We are working on expanding the functionality of Marius to include:
+- Graph neural network support
+- Multi-GPU training
+- Node classification
+- Python API for user defined models, sampling and training procedures

 ## Requirements ##
 (Other versions may work, but are untested)